Skip to content

 A cybersecurity breach in one product can impact a whole company or supply chain, frequently spreading within minutes.

-In the European Union's (EU) regulatory evolution, the Cyber Resilience Act (CRA) marks a major turning point in standardizing cybersecurity regulations throughout its market.
+In the European Union's (EU) regulatory evolution, the Cyber Resilience Act (CRA) marks a major turning point in standardizing cyber security regulations throughout its market.

 Outlined in the CRA are the cybersecurity standards for hardware and software products with digital components that are put on the EU market, such as laptops, smartphones, mobile apps, and video games.
-Businesses are now required to provide security at every stage of the hardware’s or software’s life.
+Businesses are now required to provide security posture at every stage of the hardware's or software's life.

 Companies are forced to emphasize cybersecurity as a result of the CRA's enforcement of security measures throughout a product's lifecycle.
-As of December 2023, manufacturers, importers, and distributors of hardware and software products have 36 months to adapt to these new compliance standards.
+As of December 2023, manufacturers, importers, and distributors of hardware and software products have 36 months to adapt to these new compliance industry standards.

 NIST Cybersecurity Framework